learn-co-curriculum/css-essentials-quiz/README.md

 ( ) Value
 ( ) Declaration

 ?: 10.
-In the following example, list the CSS definition for the statement 'color:red;':
+In the following example, list the CSS definition for the statement `color:red;`:

 ```css
 p { color:red; }